 1. How do I contact your office?

-It is my number one priority to assist constituents of the 8th Distrct.
+It is my number one priority to assist constituents of the 8th District.
 The most effective way to contact my office is through the webform on this website, which can be accessed here.
 Please use this method to let me know what your opinion on legislation or things happening in Washington, D.C.
-Also, I have offices in Evansville, Terre Haute, and Vincennes if you need assistance with the Federal Government.
+Also, I have offices in Evansville and Terre Haute if you need assistance with the Federal Government.
 You can always call any of my offices and my staff will be happy to help.

 2. How much time do you spend in Indiana?

 I spend almost every weekend and district work periods in Indiana.
 You can find the full Congressional Calendar for the 117th Congress here.

 3. If I visit Washington, D.C., will I get a chance to meet you?

 Whether you are coming for vacation or business, I make every effort to meet with constituents that visit Washington, D.C.
 Please call ahead to 202-225-4636 or email my scheduler and let us know you will be in Washington, D.C.

 4. What is it like being a Member of Congress?

 Being a Member of Congress is truly an honor.
 As a citizen legislator, I enjoy representing the people of Indiana's Eighth Congressional District.
 It is a privilege to travel throughout the district and learn what issues affect Hoosiers and their everyday lives.
 Although the schedule and constant travel can be demanding, I enjoy meeting with constituents and I am proud to serve my fellow Hoosiers.